 b.
 A Low Lying Previa may happen during the middle of the pregnancy, with the placenta at the edge of the cervix.
 There can still be a possibility of vaginal birth.

 c.
 In some cases, the placenta begins to grow at the bottom of the uterus, and will push against the cervix, but may not cover it.
 This is called Marginal Previa.
-Minor bleeding can occur during labour as the placenta may be touching the internal opening of the cervix.
-However, a vaginal birth is generally considered safe in this condition.
+Minor bleeding can occur during labor as the placenta may be touching the internal opening of the cervix.
+However, vaginal birth is generally considered safe in this condition.

 Treatment of Placenta Previa